InoryS/Clash-Parser-Online/README.md

 You can easily deploy this application on a serverless platform like Vercel.

+When deploying on a serverless platform, you should pay attention to protecting your source.txt and other files from external access, such as using Vercel's vercel.json to redirect these files to other files.

 For Vercel deployment, refer to this repository: https://github.com/InoryS/Clash-Parser-Online-Vercel

 ## Usage Instructions